 Chapters, Articles and Essays

-“Buffalo Bill’s Wild West,” in America in the World, 1776 to the Present, supplement to 3rd edition of the Dictionary of American History (Farmington Hills, MI: Charles Scribner’s Sons, 2016).
+“Buffalo Bill’s Wild West,” in America in the World, 1776 to the Present, A Supplement to the Dictionary of American History, 1st Edition.
+Edited by Edward J. Blum, Cara Burnidge, Emily Conroy-Krutz, David Kinkela.
+(Farmington Hills, MI: Charles Scribner’s Sons, 2016).

 “Cartographic Representations of the American West on the Eve of the Mormon Exodus,” in, Far Away in the West: The Mormon Exodus of 1846-1847, Edited by Scott C. Esplin, Richard E. Bennett, Susan Easton Black and Craig K. Manscill.
 Religious Studies Center.
 (Provo, UT: Brigham Young University Press, 2015).